Sprocket drive unit 200 Nm 12 volts

 Sprocket autopilot drive unit 200 Nm 12 Volts *1

-integrated rudder feedback unit for transmission drive*²
+WS integrated rudder feedback for Raymarine autopilots (5 kΩ)*²

 CH5800